async-aws/aws/docs/integration/laravel.md

 ## Illuminate Cache

-A DynamoDb integration with Illuminate Cache.
+Use DynamoDb as a Illuminate Cache store.

 ### Install